 As a matter of fact, “the devil”–or any ultimate evil–makes a lousy bad guy.
 This is so for a couple of reasons.

 1. Supreme Evil Is… Boring

 Just as supreme goodness in a hero is boring, so is supreme evil.

 Bad guys are people too, and just like the good guy, they’re much more interesting and compelling if they come complete with shades of gray.
 In life, we never find great evil without some spark of goodness anymore than we find great goodness without some flaw.

 There’s always the possibility that a human bad guy will triumph.
-After all, they triumph all the time.
+(After all, they triumph all the time.)
 But the devil victorious is simply unthinkable.
-We know, without a doubt, that the good guy is going to find some impressive (and probably unbelievable) way of besting this supreme evil.
+Readers know, without a doubt, that the good guy is going to find some impressive (and probably unbelievable) way of besting this supreme evil.